Can You Install an Awning on My House? A Guide to Mounting on Brick, Siding, and Stucco

 Every retractable awning creates two kinds of forces:

 That means the awning must be tied into solid structural elements—typically the wall studs, rim joist (band board), or roof framing.
-The exterior finish (brick, vinyl, aluminum, stucco) is not structural on its own.
+The exterior finish (brick, vinyl, aluminum, stucco) is not structural on its own on most modern homes.

 This is why the core principle of every professional installation is: